pygments/pygments/doc/faq.rst

 What are the system requirements?
 ---------------------------------

-Pygments only needs a standard Python install, version 2.7 or higher or version 3.5 or higher for Python 3.
+Pygments only needs a standard Python install, version 3.5 or higher.
 No additional libraries are needed.

 How can I use Pygments?
 -----------------------